No-Knead Focaccia (VIDEO)

 Focaccia.
 The recipe that started it all.

 This is my viral, no-knead focaccia recipe.
 With over 3.7 million views on Instagram, you could say this recipe is a fan favorite.
 Focaccia is a super soft and fluffy bread, perfect for sandwiches, scooping up sauces or as a side dish.
-I can almost guarantee it will quickly become your favorite focaccia recipe ever.
-It requires minimal hands-on effort.
-It’s practically fool-proof!
+I can almost guarantee it will quickly become your favorite focaccia recipe ever because it is the best focaccia bread recipe out there.
+It requires minimal hands-on effort, turns out perfectly fluffy every time and is practically fool-proof!

 Focaccia slice exposed. sitting on a wooden cutting board.